thruthesky/centerx/README.v2.md

 ### Top banner rotation

 - total of 10 global banner can be uploaded.
-- when there is no global banner, default banners will be displayed.
+- when there is no top banner (for a category or or site), **default banner** will be displayed.
-- when there is only 1 global banner, the global banner will be displayed on left, and default banner will be displayed on right.
+- when there is only 1 global banner, the global banner will be displayed on left, and **default banner** will be displayed on right.
 - when there are 2 global banners, they will be displayed on one left side, and the other right side.
 - when there are more than 2 global banners, the will be divided into two group and one group will be displayed on left, and the other group will be displayed on right.
 - If a category has no category banner, then, global banner will be displayed just the way it is displayed as globally.
-  If there no global banner, then default banner will be displayed.
+  If there no available(global) banner, then **default banner** will be displayed.
 - If a category has only one category banner, then the category banner will be display on left side and all the global banners will be displayed on right side.

 ### Sidebar banner rotation

 - all banners will be rotated in one place.
-- when a category has no banner, global banner will be shown.
+- when a category has no sidebar banner, **default banner** will be displayed.

 ## Banner management